 It depends.
 There’s been one study done on chia seeds for weight loss where researchers split 76 obese men and woman into 2 groups.
-One of the groups was given 50 grams of chia seeds per day, split twice per day- 25 grams before breakfast and 25 grams before dinner.
+On the dieting plans, one of the groups was given 50 grams of chia seeds per day, split twice per day- 25 grams before breakfast and 25 grams before dinner.
 After 12 weeks there was no significant weight loss found.

-While this is an interesting study, I’m not so sure I’d write off chia seeds just yet.
+While this is an interesting study, I’m not so sure I’d write off chia seeds for weight reduction just yet.
 That’s only one way of using chia seeds.

 Benefits of Chia Seeds

-So how do I think you can benefit from Chia seeds?
+So how do I think you can benefit from Chia seed?

 As you know, to lose weight you need to take in less calories than you burn during the day.
-You may be able to experiment with other ways to using the chia seeds that could possibly help “take in less calories” part of the equation.
+You may be able to experiment with other ways to using the chia seed diets that could possibly help “take in less calories” part of the equation.

 How to Use Chia Seeds